Coronavirus School Closures: What Schools Have Canceled Class

 Rocklin Unified schools: Closed March 16-April 10

-All Placer County public schools and state preschools will be closed for the next three weeks.
+Placer County public schools and state preschools will be closed until April 10

 Colleges